15 Nov Best guerrilla marketing campaigns

 The co-founder of Reddit Alexis Ohanian used to take Reddit stickers everywhere he went.
 He went round putting them onto everything – signs, poles and even other advertisements.
 He would also give them to people he met at events (including people he didn’t know).
 They came with the simple instruction to ‘sticker responsibly’.
 A few weeks down the line these stickers started appearing on social media.
 A simple and cheap campaign using low cost items soon gained a following over social media.
 Reddit has since become one of the most popular websites on the internet.

-Every month we’ll cover our favourite guerrilla marketing campaigns.
+Every month we’ll cover our favourite guerrilla marketing campaigns carried out by some of the top marketing agencies.
 This will give you the ideas to get your creative juices flowing.
 Follow us on Twitter and LinkedIn for our monthly marketing updates.